AbdelrahmanElalfee/Dayra-UserService/README.md

 ## Dependencies

 - [jwt-auth](https://github.com/tymondesigns/jwt-auth) - For authentication using JSON Web Tokens
+- [laravel-queue-rabbitmq](https://github.com/vyuldashev/laravel-queue-rabbitmq) - For message broker using RabbitMQ

 ## Folders

 - `app/Models` - Contains all the Eloquent models
+- `app/Jobs` - Contains all the jobs files
 - `app/Http/Controllers` - Contains all the api controllers
 - `app/Http/Middleware` - Contains the JWT auth middleware
 - `app/Http/Requests` - Contains all the form requests